 1 tablespoon lemon juice

 1/8 cup olive oil

 sweetener to taste (just a bit is needed)

 fresh ground black pepper to taste

 Boiling the dandelion greens is better for older, larger leaves as it removes their bitterness.
-Some even recommend boiling the older greens twice: once for 2 minutes, drain and boil again for 2 minutes.
+You may even want to boil older, tougher greens twice.
+If so, boil once for 2 minutes; then, drain and boil again for 2 minutes.

 For information on consultations with Ayurveda experts or to take a dosha quiz and discover your individual mind/body type, visit us at our clinic or online.